My most unusual custom furniture client request yet! Request to make a pirate bed…

 This is what I LOVE about this career choice of mine!
 I meet all kinds!
 I hear all sorts of stories!
 Nothing really surprises me….. but I am certainly entertained!

-If you want to replicate this fancy pirate bed, remember to purchase your paints from Heirloom Traditions online and use my promo code FANCY to get 10% off your entire order.
+If you want to replicate this fancy pirate bed, remember to purchase your paints from Heirloom Traditions online and use my promo code website FANCY to get 10% off your entire order.
 You’ll also get FREE SHIPPING on orders over $75.
 Your purchases help support my blog and creative painting endeavors (without any additional cost to you)….maybe even involving more skulls.